 For any motorcycle rider, staying safe on the road is a primary concern.
 Unfortunately, riders sometimes make choices that actually put themselves in grave danger.
 But by taking just a few minutes on a regular basis to study driving habits, riders can learn to recognize small changes that can easily be made to improve driving safety on the road.
 Afterwards, riders will begin to experience a much greater degree of well-being each time they’re on a ride.

-Car drivers often get too close to motorcycle riders simply because the riders are not highly visible.
-Adding reflective tape to helmets, gloves, and on your motorcycle can catch the eye of an un-alert driver and prevent a potentially deadly crash.
-Round reflective panels can also be attached to various parts of your motorcycle.
-Riding with the headlights on during daytime hours is one of the best safety habits.
+Automobile drivers often get too close to motorcycle riders simply because the riders are not highly visible.
+Adding reflective tape to helmets, gloves, and on the motorcycle can catch the eye of an unalert driver and prevent a potentially deadly crash.
+Round reflective panels can also be attached to various parts of a motorcycle.
+Riding with the headlights on during daytime hours is one of the best visibility habits.

-In many states motorcycle riders are required to wear a helmet and other safety gear items.
-If these items are not worn at all or worn incorrectly, then even a personal injury attorney may not be able to argue in favor of a motorcycle accident victim.
+In many states, motorcycle riders, including passengers, are required to wear a helmet and other safety gear items.
+If these items are not worn at all or worn incorrectly, then the rider increases the risk of becoming the next motorcycle accident victim.
 Helmets require only a small investment and have the potential to save a life.
 Heavy duty gloves, thick jackets, and protective pads also add to rider safety.